rgambord/c99-doc/doc/sections/7/24/5/1/index.rst

 .. _9899_7.24.5.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.5.1p2>`

-:ref:`2 <9899_7.24.5.1p2>` The wcsftime function is equivalent to the strftime function, except that:
+The wcsftime function is equivalent to the strftime function, except that:

 -  The argument s points to the initial element of an array of wide characters into which the generated output is to be placed.
 -  The argument maxsize indicates the limiting number of wide characters.